Skip to Content

 • What standards does the state impose on managers for negligence, malfeasance, misfeasance, or misconduct?
 What are the standards for confidence, trust, and confidentiality?

 • Most importantly, what are the rights of a member's creditors to claim a member's limited liability company ownership interests?
-For asset protection, the answer to this last question is critical.
+For Asset Protection, the answer to this last question is critical.
 State laws and court rulings are not necessarily consistent on this vital issue.

 Also to be considered are taxation issues.
 What are the organizational requirements for the LLC to qualify for partnership taxation?
 Some states allow only multi-member limited liability companies to be taxed as a partnership.
 Other states allow single-member limited liability companies to elect pass-through taxation.